paulfitz/daff/README.md

 make cpp
 ```

 [@Floppy](https://github.com/Floppy) has made a lovingly-hand-written [native Ruby port](https://github.com/theodi/coopy-ruby) that covers core functionality.
-I've made a brutally-machine-converted [Ruby port](https://github.com/paulfitz/coopy-ruby) that is a full translation but may include utter gibberish.
+I've made a brutally-machine-converted port that is a full translation but less idiomatic.

 For each language, the `daff` library expects to be handed an interface to tables you create, rather than creating them
 itself.
 This is to avoid inefficient copies from one format to another.
 You'll find a `SimpleTable` class you can use if